isuruwg/my-website/README.md

 `cloud-build-local --dryrun=false .`  (Refer to the [cloudbuild](#2-cloudbuild) section above for more info)

 # 5.3.
 Deploy locations
-You can find the `staging` branch deployed [here](https://staging-dot-isuru-backend.ue.r.appspot.com/)
+You can find the `staging` branch deployed [here](https://staging-dot-isuru-backend.ue.r.appspot.com/) (NOTE: Staging is usually shut down during times when active development is not happening)

 The `main` branch (production) can be found [here](https://isuru.ca/)